mjhydri/1D-StateSpace/README.md

 The model first takes the waveform to the spectral domain and then feeds them into one of the pre-trained BeatNet models to obtain beat/downbeat activations.
 Finally, the activations are used in a jump-reward inference model to infer beats, downbeats, tempo, and meter.

-** Note: The source code and the user package will be uploaded soon.

 System Input:
 -------------